galvanic/MapGift/README.md

 		- **labels**: [Stamen Toner Labels](http://maps.stamen.com/toner-labels/)
 		- **hybrid**: [Stamen Toner Hybrid](http://maps.stamen.com/toner-hybrid/)
 		- **background**: [Stamen Toner Background](http://maps.stamen.com/toner-background/)

+	- Add your own by implementing a `Provider` class in the `providers.py` and adding it to the `PROVIDER` dictionary inside `mapgift.py`

 - **-a** area name or coordinates
 - **-z** zoom level (from 1 to 18 technically but here limited from 4 to 15)